Cell Phone Ticket | Distracted Driving

 We understand that not all of you are lawyers and can deal with some legal technicalities.
 X-COPS knows how to fight a cell phone ticket in Ontario, so we are ready to help you.

 X-COPS specialists pride themselves on the success rate we demonstrate when fighting traffic ticket charges in court – 98%.
-First of all, it’s possible due to accumulated over the years knowledge, hard-earned experience and a bespoke approach to each and every case we’re dealing with.
+First of all, it’s possible due to the knowledge we have accumulated over the years, our hard-earned experience, and our bespoke approach to each and every case we’re dealing with.
 If you value your time and money, call us now!

 About you